Left Continue shopping

 • Combination products with caffeine (e.g., Citramon)

-• Limitations: NSAIDs don’t target serotonin receptors and may not suffice for intense migraine episodes.
+• Limitations: these products don’t target serotonin receptors and may not suffice for intense migraine episodes.

 2. Triptans

 Specifically developed for migraine.
-They stimulate serotonin (5-HT1B/1D) receptors, constricting dilated blood vessels and inhibiting the release of inflammatory neuropeptides (including CGRP).
+They stimulate serotonin (5-HT1B/1D) receptors, constricting dilated blood vessels and inhibiting the release of irritation neuropeptides (including CGRP).
 Examples include:

 • Sumatriptan (Imigran)